bozoten/InfGithubStorage/README.md

 ### Save Files to GitHub Commit Messages
 - Files are encoded in base64 format and stored inside commit messages.
-- The script checks if the file already exists in the repository, updates it if it does, and creates it if it doesn’t.
 - For large files (e.g., `highres`), the file is encoded in batches of 10k characters and committed to GitHub in chunks.

 ### Retrieve Files from Commit History